nathancarter/weblurch/doc/plan.md

 Create a Groups plugin with the following features.

- * Extend the scanning routine to recompute the list of unused ID numbers, so that after loading a document you can ensure that that list is up-to-date.
  * Create a Group class distinct from the Groups class.
 Its constructor takes two DOM nodes, an open and close grouper.
 It performs no validation on whether these have any particular form at all.